Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   <h3 class="ui header">A Practical Example</h3>
   <p>Perhaps you find it useful while working on your site to have icons aliases in your local language <b>Spanish</b> to make them easier to remember.
 You might include a set of aliases in your site's icon overrides in  <code>src/site/elements/icon.overrides</code>.</p>
   <p>These files already exist for your project, but are left blank by default.
-You can simply update the file with your alises and save it and <code>gulp watch</code> will automatically recreate the original definition with your changes.</p>
+You can simply update the file with your aliases and save it and <code>gulp watch</code> will automatically recreate the original definition with your changes.</p>
   <div class="less code" data-type="LESS" data-title="src/site/elements/icon.overrides">
     /* Alias Search in Spanish */
     i.icon.buscar:before { content: "\f002"; }